-These expand on the Lloyd Hotel past and present, which keeps spawning artistic reflections.
-Their nature differs widely; it can be educational, entertaining, philosophical or of the senses.
-As they are lengthier, more substantial or more frequent than our other Events, we created this special niche for them.
+These projects expand on the Lloyd Hotel past and present, which keeps spawning artistic reflections.
+Their nature differs widely; it can be educational, entertaining, philosophical or pertaining to the senses.
+As they are lengthier, more substantial or more frequent than our other Events, we created this special niche for these projects.

 For the last three years a gastronomical experiment, titled Steinbeisser, has been taking place at the Lloyd Hotel.
 A select few have been treated to a 5-course organic plant-based menu prepared by various acclaimed chefs.
 The unique sensory combination of taste and texture, as well as inventive utensil and tableware created by artists for the events, has redefined eating experiences.